jrodl3r/jrod.io/STRATEGY.md

 _"The trick is not to try and learn everything about something, but a little bit about everything..."_

+_"The goal of this project is to create a stunning, flexible, lightning-fast experience..."_

 ##Features

-I want the site to encompass traditional user interface components, with experimental twists and advanced features, elements, and visual surprises.
+I want the site to encompass traditional interface elements with subtle experimental twists, advanced features and visual surprises.

 - Responsive Layout
-- Subtle Parallax Scroll Effects
+- Minimal Parallax Effects
 - Mobile Swipe Gestures
 - Header Intro
     - Dynamic Animation Fx (different styles + cycles on each visit)